- Travel and Places

 As the self-proclaimed 'Greyhound Guru' I get asked a lot of questions about the Greyhound bus.

-One of the questions I get asked the most: 'Are there power outlets on the bus?'
+One of the questions I get asked the most is: 'Are there power outlets on the bus?'

 This surprised me.
 I would have never thought that more people are worried about whether or not they can charge their cellphones on the bus than are worried about whether or not there are clean bathrooms.
 (The answer to both questions is the same by the way: Kinda).